rtkaczyk/inslick/README.md

 [![CircleCI](https://circleci.com/gh/rtkaczyk/inslick/tree/main.svg?style=svg)](https://circleci.com/gh/rtkaczyk/inslick/tree/main)

-**Note:** the project is currently awaiting its first release which should happen sometime before 2021-12-25.

 InSlick is a macro extension to [Slick](https://scala-slick.org/) used with plain SQL queries.
 It can expand collections into a sequence of arguments to SQL `IN` operator.